koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 > [!quote] [Comparing the Effect of Rational and Emotional Appeals on Donation Behavior](https://philpapers.org/rec/LINCTE-3)
 > We evolved in small groups in which people helped their neighbors and were suspicious of outsiders, who were often hostile.
 Today we still have these “Us versus Them” biases, even when outsiders pose no threat to us and could beneﬁt enormously from our help.
 Our biological history may predispose us to ignore the suﬀering of faraway people, but we don’t have to act that way.

 Similarly, you may be familiar with [“scope insensitivity”:](https://en.wikipedia.org/wiki/Scope_neglect) that the function from (# of children at risk) → (willingness to pay to protect the children) is not linear, but perhaps logarithmic.
-Is it that people [“can’t multiply”?](https://www.lesswrong.com/posts/r5MSQ83gtbjWRBDWJ/the-intuitions-behind-utilitarianism)Probably not.
+Is it that people [“can’t multiply”?](https://www.lesswrong.com/posts/r5MSQ83gtbjWRBDWJ/the-intuitions-behind-utilitarianism) Probably not.

 Under the shard theory view, it’s not that brains _can’t_ multiply, it’s that for most people, the altruism-shard is most strongly invoked in face-to-face, one-on-one interactions, because _those are the situations which have been most strongly touched by altruism-related reinforcement events_.
 Whatever the altruism-shard’s influence on decision-making, it doesn’t steer decision-making so as to produce a linear willingness-to-pay relationship.